bwagner77/docs-test/function/examples-azure-sql-connection.md

 ## 2. Connect to the server instance

 Open SQL Server Management Studio (SSMS) and connect to the Azure SQL database server **as an admin**.
-Only admins will be able to create new Logins.
+Only admins are able to create new Logins.

 ![SSMSConnect](../assets/images/function-ssms-connect.PNG)

 ## 3. Create a new Login

-In the database dropdown select the **master** database.
+From the SSMS toolbar, select the **master** database.
 Execute the following command to create a new Login.

 ``` sql
 -- Create login